Access logs for Amazon VPC Lattice - Amazon VPC Lattice

 1. Open the Amazon VPC console at https://console---aws.amazon.com.rproxy.goskope.com/vpc/.

-2. Select the service network or service.
+2. Select the service network, service, or resource configuration.

 3. Choose Actions, Edit log settings.